-You can but it won’t be fun.
+You can ride a bike in Hong Kong but it won’t be fun.
 This is not China and the trend for bikes that has hit the likes of New York and London hasn’t reached Hong Kong.
 It probably never will.
 Space in this city is incredibly tight.
 Basically built on a rock, there is barely even room for cars on Hong Kong Island and Kowloon isn’t a lot better.

 Hong Kong has the highest proportion of people using public transport for a reason – the roads are too small and crowded for cars.
 That means there isn’t much wiggle room to fit in bikes.
 Given the difficult circumstances, very few people cycle in downtown Hong Kong.
 The roads are too small and the bus drivers too aggressive.
 There is also the problem of parking.
 Chaining a bike to anything that isn’t a designated parking place will see your bike confiscated.